yogsototh/yblog/content/Scratch/fr/blog/Haskell-Tutorials--a-tutorial.md

 - Contributed See Also section
 - Contributed notes/comments

-Clojuredocs is an independant website from the official Clojure website.
+[`clojuredocs.org`](http://clojuredocs.org) is an independant website from the official Clojure website.

 Most of the time, if you google the function you search you end up on [clojuredocs](http://clojuredocs.org) for wich there are many contributions.